thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 If the results appear to be wrong:
 ODOP:Spring is constantly undergoing improvement.
-In spite of years of field experience and a considerable amount of testing and verification, there is always a possibility of error.
+In spite of years of field experience with the underlying solution techniques and a considerable amount of testing and verification, there is always a possibility of error.
 Please review the RESTRICTIONS section of documentation.
 Review the material properties.
 Check the inconsistency with another design method (hand calculator, spreadsheet